claushofmann/claushofmann.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-👋 Hi, I'm Claus, I'm a Machine Learning Engineer at the Vienna-based startup enliteAI.
+👋 Hi, I'm Claus, I'm a Ph.D. student at the Institute of Machine Learning at the Johannes-Kepler University Linz.

-🤖 I create cool stuff using the latest of machine learning research

-🎓 Previously, I studied computer science / data science at the University of Vienna.
+🤖 I have broad interests in ML, currently I'm especially curious about Uncertainity in Machine Learning and In-Context Learning.

 📝 Download my {{< staticref "uploads/hofmann_resume_public.pdf" "newtab" >}}résumé{{< /staticref >}}.